rai-opensource/sumo/README.md

 pixi run pytest tests/ -v
 ```

+Disclaimer: this code is released accompanying a paper submission only.

 ## Reference

-If you find this codebase helpful, please consider citing the SUMO paper.
+If you find this codebase helpful, please consider citing our paper.

 ```bibtex
 @article{zhang2026sumo,